FudaWiki/fudawiki-files/hanafuda/games/koi-koi.md

 - When the game ends in a draw - either an exhaustive draw, or due to both players holding lucky hands - the dealer scores a number of points (typically 1 or 6) and remains dealer for the next round.
 This is known as *dealer's privilege* [親権 - おやけん, *oya-ken*].
 - When the game ends in a draw, the role of dealer passes to the other player for the next round, as opposed to staying with the current dealer.
-- When the game ends in an exhaustive draw, the last player to capture or improve a yaku obtains their yaku scores, and becomes the dealer for the next round.
+- When the game ends in an exhaustive draw, the last player to form or improve a yaku obtains their yaku scores, and becomes the dealer for the next round.

 ## Calling *Koi-Koi*